 Upcoming opportunities to provide comment:

-There are two upcoming opportunities to provide comment.
+The next opportunity to provide comment will take place at the end of 2023 when we release the draft Comprehensive Plan.
 Sign up for our listserv or follow Facebook Social Network Pierce County PPW on Facebook to receive updates about upcoming opportunities to provide comment!

 Public participation is an integral part of Pierce County’s planning process.
 The GMA calls for “early and continuous public participation in the development and amendment of comprehensive land use plans and development regulations implementing such plans.”
 (RCW 36.70A.140)